Also known as: belted pull-ups, dip-belt pullups, added-weight pullups, weighted chin-ups, extra-weight pullups

 What are the benefits of weighted pull ups?

-What common mistakes should I avoid with weighted pull ups?
+What common mistakes should I avoid when doing weighted pull ups?

-How can I progress to weighted pull ups or find alternatives?
+How can I progress to weighted pull ups or what are alternatives?